rugglesbohannon/Bitcoin-Research-Project/Doris/index.md

 Here is the [Trends Visualization](trends.md)

 **Bitcoin Price Prediction**
-This part will predict the trends of bitcoin price based on other currency and stocks trends
+This part will predict the trends of bitcoin price based on other currency and stocks trends.
+Base on [stock-to flow model](https://medium.com/@100trillionUSD/modeling-bitcoins-value-with-scarcity-91fa0fc03e25)